 What is the purpose of the Marketors’ Trust?

-The Trust has four core objectives:
+The Trust historically has had four core objectives:

 - The relief of any current or former Member of the Company (and their dependants) who is in ‘necessitous circumstances’.

 - The education of persons connected with Marketing.

 - The awarding of grants to charitable organisations connected with marketing or education.

 - Any other charitable purpose, particularly connected to the City of London.

 The Trust is governed by up to 10 Trustees, comprising the Master, Senior and Middle Wardens, the Hon Treasurer, the Chairman of the Awards Committee and five Court Assistants or other persons with relevant skills, with the Clerk acting as its Secretary.
 It is currently chaired by Court Assistant John Hooper CBE, who is appointed by the Court.

 How is the Trust financed?

 Unlike some of the ancient Livery Companies that have accumulated great wealth from legacies and endowments over many centuries, the Marketors’ Trust depends for its finances on the generosity of the Company’s current and past Members.
 It has declared stated reserves of £700k, which are invested to provide an annual income and capital protection.
 Additionally, contributions from Members generate around £37k pa.